Divya-Konala/InStyle-React/README.md

 2. Ensure you have the required API key and host for the rapidAPI requests.

-3. Start the development server using `npm start`.
+3. Start the development server using `npm run dev`.

-4. Access the application at `http://localhost:3000/`.

 ### Note:
 - Ensure you have a stable internet connection to fetch products and details from the external API.